CBSE Class 7 Syllabus Social Science (2025-26) | Latest Edition

+We have provided below the official CBSE Class 7 Social Science curriculum issued for the current 2025-26 academic year.
 It is important for students to study as per the latest Class 7 Social Science curriculum and marks breakup as per important topics.
 This will help to prepare properly for the upcoming examination.
-You can click on the following links to download the latest and past year syllabus provided by us below.

 Themes